BLSQ/iaso/README.md

 `docker-compose run hat manage createsuperuser`

-Then additional users with custom groups and permissions can be added through the django admin at `https://<docker-host>:8443/admin`.
+Then additional users with custom groups and permissions can be added through the django admin at `https://<docker-host>:8443/admin` or loaded via fixtures.

 ### Import mobile backups